 Liew joined Watsi on May 4th, 2016.
-Three months ago, Liew became the 5827th member to automatically support a new Watsi patient every month.
-Since then, 129 more people have become monthly donors!
-Liew's most recent donation supported Htun, 15-year-old student from Thailand, to fund mobility restoring wrist surgery.
+Two years ago, Liew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Liew's most recent donation supported Bradley, a first-grader from Haiti, to fund surgery to heal his growing heart.